sled-group/compute-guide/whistler/remote-desktop.md

 vncconfig -iconic &
 ```

 This tells the VNC server to use `xfce` as its desktop (GUI) provider as opposed to the default gnome desktop.
-This is because gnome desktop does not seem to support multiple simoutaneous VNC session for one user; it also occasionally freezes and become non-responding.
+This is because gnome desktop does not seem to support multiple simoutaneous VNC sessions for one user; it also occasionally freezes and becomes non-responding.

 ## Start VNC server